In Memory of Joe Roddis, a true friend and hero of mine, passed away 19.04.2017

 From working on Gladiator bi-planes in 1939, Joe stayed in the RAF through to the first jets and on to see service on the Vickers Valiant, the first of the V bombers.
 He had a remarkable career which spanned nearly 30 years and is a story that should be told.

 I feel privileged to have had the opportunity to get to know Joe.
-If you are lucky enough to have met him or had chance to make his acquaintance you will know that he is a very quiet, private man but if you get on to the subject of Spitfires there is not much that Joe does not know.
+If you were lucky enough to have met him or had chance to make his acquaintance you will know that he was a very quiet, private man but if you got on to the subject of Spitfires there is not much that Joe could not tell you.

 The first book I was involved with writing, was on the wartime role of RAF Westhampnett or Goodwood as it is now known.
 Whilst selling this book at Tangmere Aviation Museum on one of their open days, I was approached by an elderly gentleman with his partner, wearing a 485 Squadron badge proudly on his blazer.
 He picked up our book and said “That’s my commanding officer on the front, where did you get that picture?”
 Joe went on to tell us that he was one of the first ground crew with 485 Squadron and he had been at Westhampnett during the squadron’s time at the airfield.
 Joe was now living locally at Selsey, not many miles from one of his former airfields.